-- The Foundation Certificate: Enables people to understand the terminology used within ITIL.
+This certificate enables people to understand the terminology used within ITIL.
 It focuses on foundation knowledge with regard to the ITIL Service Support and Service Delivery sets as well as generic ITIL philosophy and background.
 It is a prerequisite for the Practitioner's and Manager's Certificates in IT Service Management.

-- The Practitioner Certificate: Focuses on the understanding and application of the specific processes within the IT Service Management discipline.
+This focuses on the understanding and application of the specific processes within the IT Service Management discipline.

-- The Manager's Certificate: Is aimed at experienced professionals, who will be involved in managing service management functions.
+The Manager's Certificate Is aimed at experienced professionals, who will be involved in managing service management functions.

 ITIL Exams are coordinated through two agencies, the EXIN and the ISEB.